jcampbellcodes/jcampbellcodes_og.github.io/_posts/2020-6-7-audiocodingformusicians.markdown

 Typically, systems engineers will know a lot about various types of audio hardware and the nuanced considerations they have to make in order to design a system that audio software can run on.
-One thing that is cool about this discipline is that audio systems engineers have to dive deeper than anyone else into the minutae of audio technology: they may have to implement systems to a spec like MIDI 2.0 drivers, an AAC codec, or audio-over-USB drivers, and at that point, there are no more excuses to
+One thing that is cool about this discipline is that audio systems engineers have to dive deeper than anyone else into the minutae of audio technology: they may have to implement systems to a spec like MIDI 2.0 drivers, an AAC codec, or audio-over-USB drivers, and at that point, there are no more excuses to hand-wave over the more grizly details of these technologies like you can get away with in most audio engineering disciplines.s

 # DSP Focus
 <br>